Take care of yourself.

 - If you drink alcohol, limit yourself to 1 drink a day.

 - Don’t forget to get some type of regular exercise.
 This is a key part of lymphedema management.
-Talk to your health care team about the types of exercise that are best for you.
+Talk to your cancer care team about the best types of exercise for you.
 The challenge with exercise recommendations for women with and at risk for lymphedema is that there are risks to both exercising and NOT exercising.
 This situation is much like exercising after a heart attack: Not exercising allows for further deconditioning (which is bad), but over-exercising may cause harm.
 Trained health professionals such as fitness trainers and physical and occupational therapists can help you learn how to exercise safely.

 - Try to reduce the stress in your life and get enough sleep.